Best Roofing Material: Top Choices for Your Home

 5. Clay Tiles

 Clay tiles are one of the most durable roofing materials, often lasting over 100 years.
+Clay tile roofing is known for its significant longevity and resistance to elements like fire and insects.
 Commonly found in Spanish and Mediterranean-style homes, clay tiles are available in various shapes and colors.
 Clay is a natural insulator, helping to reduce energy costs by keeping your home cooler in hot climates.

 Clay tiles can cost anywhere from $12 to $25 per square foot, making them a more expensive option.
 They are also quite heavy, so your roof may require reinforcement to support the additional weight.
-Despite the cost, clay tiles offer exceptional durability and low maintenance.
+Despite the cost, clay tile roofs offer exceptional durability, low maintenance, and aesthetic appeal, particularly for Mediterranean or Spanish-style homes.

 Pros: